 “I am deeply honored to be working with the innovative minds at the KITE Research Institute, the world’s leading research institution for rehabilitation, to validate the potential of Skiin.
 This collaboration puts Canada at the forefront of telehealth at a time when the world needs Canadian innovation the most,” said Tony Chahine, founder and CEO of Myant.
 “By signing this agreement, Myant is putting the final puzzle pieces together to realize our original mission of building an end-to-end solution that connects people to care, to performance, and to each other.”

 "This partnership has been growing and evolving for a long time, and I am excited to be taking this next step of commitment.
-Myant is the global leader in textile computing and I believe that KITE-UHN together with Myant will create immense short- and long-term benefits for Canadians,” said Dr. Milos R. Popovic, Director of the KITE Research Institute.
+Myant is the global leader in textile-based technologies and I believe that KITE-UHN together with Myant will create immense short- and long-term benefits for Canadians,” said Dr. Milos R. Popovic, Director of the KITE Research Institute.
 Reflecting on the world class nature of this partnership, he notes that “this union reinforces the importance of fostering innovation here in Canada, as innovation has a way of driving even more innovation."

 For more information, please contact: